mgausten8/BigDataTools_Spring2024/FinalProject/README.md

 This project uses data from [Voteview.com](https://voteview.com/) to make visualizations of the United States Congress ideology since the 1st Congress in the late 18th century.
 The data is aggregated and processed using **python** and stored in a **neo4j** database.
 A key component of the data is "NOMINATE scores", which are metrics that attempt to quantify political ideology.

+More information on VoteView can be found [here](https://voteview.com/about).

 #### NOMINATE Scores

 In political data analysis, Nominate scores, also known as NOMINATE (NOMINAl Three-step Estimation) scores, are a method used to estimate the ideological positions of legislators based on their voting behavior.
 These scores provide a quantitative measure of a legislator's political ideology, in VoteView's case, along 2 dimensions: